9th8/up-to-date-real-world-haskell/17-interfacing-with-c.md

 in C. Passing multiple flags in C would be done by bitwise or-ing multiple flags together.
 For an abstract type though, that would expose too much information.
-Preserving the abstraction, and giving it a Haskell flavor, we\'d prefer users passed in flags in a list that the library itself combined.
+Preserving the abstraction, and giving it a Haskell flavor, we'd prefer users passed in flags in a list that the library itself combined.
 This is achievable with a simple fold:

 :::: captioned-content